 SEXUAL MISCONDUCT

-A system will be put into place to require criminal background checks on paid coaching team (paid and volunteer positions).
+A system will be put into place to require criminal background checks on the Marlins Board of Directors, coaching staff, and swimming instructors.
 Martinsburg Marlins Inc will have written procedures in place for the prevention of sexual abuse or molestation.
 These procedures will include a response plan for allegations and will specify that law enforcement will be contacted in the event of an allegation.

 Section 1.
-Background Checks Martinsburg Marlins Inc will require a background check be conducted on paid coaches and or volunteers affiliated with the Martinsburg Marlins.
+Background Checks Martinsburg Marlins Inc will require a background check be conducted on the Marlins Board of Directors, coaching staff, and swimming instructorsaffiliated with the Martinsburg Marlins.
 Candidates will be responsible for conducting their own background check through a third party vendor/service, which will be determined by the Board of Directors, in addition to providing documentation of a "Passed" status.
 Candidates will also be responsible for the expenses incurred for the background check; however, the candidate may provide receipts to the Board of Directors for reimbursement upon their being hired.

 An acceptable alternative would be to provide the Board of Directors with current documentation of a "Passed" status.
 This would include identification stating employment with the surrounding area school system.